haideeadreanneduarte/haideeadreanneduarte/README.md

 Software Engineer and Front-End Developer
 -----------------------------------

 I'm a dedicated Computer Science student at Angeles University Foundation, specializing in software development.
-My goal is to become an Aspiring Software Engineer and Web Developer, focusing on creating robust, scalable digital solutions.
+My goal is to become an Aspiring Software Engineer and Front-End Developer, focusing on creating robust, scalable digital solutions.
 I am passionate about blending strong technical development skills with creative design principles to build user-centered applications and deliver engaging experiences.

 * 🌍  I'm based in Philippines
 * ✉️  You can contact me at [duarte.haideeadreanne@gmail.com](mailto:duarte.haideeadreanne@gmail.com)